 Anthony Davis News: Good to go

-Davis (foot) is available for Sunday' game against the Grizzlies, Khobi Price of The Orange County Register reports.
+Davis (elbow) will play in Saturday's game against the Kings, Jason Anderson of The Sacramento Bee reports.

-Davis once again found himself on the injury report ahead of game time due to plantar fasciitis, but he will be able to play through it.
-After two subpar showings, Davis has bounced back over his last three, averaging 30.3 points, 10.7 rebounds, 3.3 assists, 3.3 blocks and 1.0 steals in 36.7 minutes per game over that stretch.
+The writing was on the wall for Davis to play Saturday, as he was upgraded from questionable to probable hours before tipoff.
+Davis has logged a double-double in five straight games, averaging 30.4 points, 13.6 rebounds, 3.2 assists and 3.4 blocks across 35.6 minutes during that stretch.

 Win Your League With RotoWire!